ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 and assembling them into a final measurement for the collector.
 Depending on the PPM scheme, it may be possible to incrementally process each report as it comes in, or may be necesary to wait until all the required shares are received.

-This protocol is compatible with both a "push" mode in which the leader computes the measurements at predetermined points and sends the results to the collector and a "pull" mode in which the collector tells the leader when to perform the aggregation and return the results.
+This protocol is compatible with both a "push" deployment mode in which the leader computes the measurements at predetermined points and sends the results to the collector and a "pull" mode in which the collector tells the leader when to perform the aggregation and return the results.